|

 info on becoming a member and/or contributing to our Kantuta fund (which

+makes grants to current PCVs in Bolivia for their community based projects).
 Have a great time at the reunion!!
 Kudos to the organizers for doing

-such a splendid job.
+such a splendid job.--

 Gloria Levin, President - Amigos de Bolivia y Peru